kometenstaub/csv-to-md/README.md

 ## How it works

-It will let you choose the settings for the first file in the list of CSV files, so all the CSV files you run it on have to have the same columns if you want the settings to be applied consistently/if you want it not to fail.
+It will let you choose the settings for the first file in the list of CSV files the program creates, so all the CSV files you run it on have to have the same columns if you want the settings to be applied consistently/if you want it not to fail.
+(This means that you should only run the script on CSV files with the same number of rows/formatting at once and choose different settings for the next batch.)

 `saved_settings.py` is not yet created, but will be.
-All subsequent saved settings will be appended to the file.
+That way your settings won't be overwritten when you `pull` to update.
+All subsequent saved settings will be appended to this file.

 ## Example settings